trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D17 - December 16, 2017
+Finished JSX Transformer video in React from the Ground Up.
+Wrestled with Webpack.
+Was stumped until I Googled the error message and found a solution on StackOverflow.
+I should have started with Googling the error message; I would have saved a lot of time.

 ### R1D16 - December 14, 2017
 Didn't get anywhere near as much done as I did yesterday, but I did start the first project in the React from the Ground Up course, a JSX transformer.